get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/protein-structure-prediction/colabfold-search.md

 # Colabfold Search

+> This node is currently disabled.
+>
+> Need access?
+Contact us and we’ll help you out.

 Performs Colabfold MSA search on provided protein sequences against known sequence databases, returning results for each sequence in `.a3m` format as a dictionary `{seq_id: a3m_content}`.

 <img src="/images/nodes/biotech/protein-structure-prediction/colabfold-search.png" alt="Colabfold Search" class="rounded-lg">